Internal Linking Strategy for SEO (2026 Guide)

 Running a site this large means I can’t manually review every article every month.
 Here’s my system, and it works for any site with more than 100 posts.

-Second, I run a monthly striking distance audit using GSC.
-I find pages ranking between positions 5 and 15 and add internal links to push them higher.
+Monthly striking distance audit: I use GSC to find pages ranking between positions 5 and 15 and add internal links to push them higher.
 This takes about 2 hours per month and consistently produces results.

-Third, I do a quarterly full audit with Screaming Frog.
+Quarterly full audit: I do a deep dive with Screaming Frog.
 This catches orphan pages, broken links, redirect chains, and link depth issues.
 I block out half a day for this.

 That’s the entire system.
 Three routines, repeated consistently.
 No secret sauce.
 Just showing up and doing the work.